TD Bank: Everyday Advice Journey (EAJ)

 Turning research into a story stakeholders could act on

-After usability testing, I led the synthesis of design and research insights into a stakeholder-facing deck.
-This artifact captured the refined flow, key usability findings, and design implications to serve as a shared reference point for future iterations of the shopping experience.
+After testing, I led the synthesis of design and research insights into a stakeholder-facing deck, capturing the refined flow, key usability findings, and design implications.
+This became the shared reference point for future iterations of the shopping experience.

 Recommendations